-In this article, we are very lucky to have astrophotographer, astronomy and geologist Connor Matherne take us through how he took one of his favorite photos – the below shot of the Milky Way taken near Wixson Mountain, Colorado.
+In this interview, astrophotographer, astronomer, and geologist Connor Matherne takes us through how he took one of his favorite photos of the Milky Way taken near Wixson Mountain, Colorado (below).

-He also profiles some of his other amazing work, including some mind-blowing animations.
+He also profiles some of his other amazing deep sky and planetary astrophotography work.
 Enjoy!

 To date, this is still one of the most important images in my whole collection.